sammi-turner/Python-To-Mojo/README.md

 This prompt template is good for learning Python idioms.

 ```
-What is the idiomatic way to [the thing you want to do]
+What is the idiomatic way to [do the thing you want to do]
 in Python3?
 ```